Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Introduction

-The technique of exploiting the off-axis angle of the neutrino in physics analyses is here called SBND-PRISM, in analogy to the similar concepts of nuPRISM~\cite{nuprism} and DUNE-PRISM~\cite{dunetdr}.
-However, while nuPRISM and DUNE-PRISM require physically moving the detector to sample different off-axis positions, SBND-PRISM is enabled by the large solid angle as viewed by the protons striking the BNB target.
-Using the angular dependence of the neutrino beam has been previously exploited for example in the T2K-INGRID detector~\cite{ingrid} leveraged the variation in neutrino energy spectra across its length to extract energy-dependent neutrino cross sections.
+The technique of exploiting the off-axis angles of the neutrino in physics analyses is here called SBND-PRISM, in analogy to the similar concepts of nuPRISM~\cite{nuprism} and DUNE-PRISM~\cite{dunetdr}.
+However, while nuPRISM and DUNE-PRISM require physically moving the detector to sample different off-axis positions \footnote{Moving the detectors, or using dedicated off-axis detectors~\cite{MicroBooNE:2021gfj,NOvA:2024rov,Wood:2024jos}, can enable measurements at significantly larger angles than SBND can access.}, SBND-PRISM is enabled by the large solid angle as viewed by the protons striking the BNB target.
+Using the angular dependence of the neutrino beam has been previously exploited, for example, in the T2K-INGRID detector~\cite{ingrid} leveraged the variation in neutrino energy spectra across its length to extract energy-dependent neutrino cross sections.
 Earlier, the CCFR experiment~\cite{ccfr} evaluated the neutrino energy in annular bins concentric with the beam axis.

-In this paper, we first describe the BNB beamline and SBND in \cref{sec:detector}, then present the neutrino fluxes and discuss the SBND-PRISM technique in \cref{sec:fluxes}.
+In this paper, we first describe the BNB beam line and SBND in \cref{sec:detector}, then present the neutrino fluxes and discuss the SBND-PRISM technique in \cref{sec:fluxes}.
 In \cref{sec:applications} we describe some physics opportunities of SBND-PRISM and in \cref{sec:steriles} we illustrate how this technique can be applied to enhance sensitivity toward physics models that predict an off-axis-angle-dependent excess of electron-neutrino interactions, such as $\nu_\mu \to \nu_e$ oscillations.